An Uplifting Pourquoi Tale and Science Study on Ladybugs

 And, time and time again, my former query letters were either ignored completely or kindly rejected.

 "Thank you for your query, Mrs. Webb.
 At this time, we are not looking for a book on this topic."

-So, when Covenant Books, Inc. asked for my query, half-heartedly I sent it.
+So, when Covenant Books, Inc. asked for my query, tentatively I sent it.